DiligentGraphics/DiligentSamples/Tutorials/Tutorial21_RayTracing/readme.md

 void main(inout PrimaryRayPayload payload)
 ```

-Miss shader for primary ray generates sky color.</br>
+Miss shader for primary ray generates the sky color.</br>
-Miss shader for shadow ray just writes 1.0 into the payload.
+Miss shader for shadow ray just writes 1.0 into the payload to indicate no occlusion.

 ### Intersection Shader

 An intersection shader can be used with procedural geometry only.
 For a triangle geometry, built-in hardware accelerated intersection test is used.
 Intersection shader is executed for each ray that intersects with the AABB.
 Note that depending on the implementation, the intersection shader may
-be executed even if AABB is occluded by another geometry, so the intersection test should be as fast as possible.
+be executed even if the AABB is occluded by another geometry, so the intersection test should be as fast as possible.
 You also need to be very
 careful if an intersection shader has any side effects such as writing data to an UAV.

 ![image](rt_callstack_4.png)